A different kind of walled garden

 Arriving at the prison

 I visited the prison on a wet and gloomy morning, its grey walls looming up to meet a grey sky.
 It’s intimidating entering such a secured facility even though a warm welcome awaited me inside.
-Not long after I was directed into a waiting room was I met by Nigel Fisher, Deputy Governor, and Johannes ‘Vossie’ Vorster, Senior Resettlement Officer.
+Not long after I was directed into a waiting room I was met by Nigel Fisher, Deputy Governor, and Johannes ‘Vossie’ Vorster, Senior Resettlement Officer.
 They gave me a tour earlier in the year when very little was growing.
 Their big smiles told me that I had a lot more to see this time around.

 Vossie is the go-to man for the prison’s gardening programme and he enthusiastically showed me around the grounds.
 Patiently he opened and locked gates as we passed through each building, yard, and section.

 The Prison Vegetable Garden

-One polytunnel was filled with the most gorgeous tomatoes and cucumbers.
+What I saw growing there was a far cry from the barren soil I was introduced to in April.
+One polytunnel was filled with gorgeous tomatoes and cucumbers.
 The other had dozens of pepper plants, aubergines, and courgettes.
 Trays of fresh homegrown vegetables destined for the kitchen were waiting outside one of them.

 Progressive prison strategy

 I think the Isle of Man Food Bank will agree as well.
-Every piece of prison veg entered into the show this year was donated to help the Island’s needy.
+Every piece of prison veg entered into the show was donated to help the Island’s needy.